siredmar/eRTK/README.md

 if no one is ready at a certain point of time the so called "idle task" wil be activated which only does one thing,

-count up a variable in debug mode ore do nothing (and save energy) in production code.
+count up a variable in debug mode for measureing cpu free time ore do nothing (and save energy) in production code.

 Until now this code is running on Atmel AVR and ARM Cortex Hardware, it is tested on Atmega2560/Atxmega384 and SAM21J18A specific (Atxmega in Simulator only).